Navy identifies SEAL candidate who died after ‘Hell Week’ training

 Candidates only get around four hours to sleep during a rigorous five-and-a-half day stretch of physically and mentally exhausting drills.
 At least half of the candidates don’t make it through, according to the Associated Press.

-“It is a miserable time, it is well-named,” Paul Anderson, a retired Navy Seal chief, said.
+“It is a miserable time, it is well-named,” Paul Anderson, a retired Navy Seal chief, told FOX 5 Saturday.
 “It’s a gut check … You are constantly doing physical evolutions, whether it’s physical obstacles, going in and out of the surf zone with your boats, running — you are constantly wet and you are always sandy.”

 Anderson didn’t want to speculate specifically on what happened to the two SEAL candidates this week, but said injuries, sickness and even death are not unheard of during the brutal stretch of training.